buildandtell/ansible-scripts/README.md

 ansible-playbook server.yml -e env=development

-settig u ntp and swapfile
+- settig u ntp
+- mastodon will be one server
+- discourse and

+## Notes
+- add a desable PasswordAuthentication to the commons role